 Hotspots and iFrames

 Using Point Hotspots to deliver contextual content is a great way to make your Virtual Reality tours more interactive and provide an enhanced experience for the viewer.
 The most convenient way to create and deliver the content is by employing .html files and iFrames within the hotspots.
-Rather than create and manage multiple hotspots this tutorial shows how to use a single point hotspot and external .html files.
+Rather than create and manage multiple hotspot templates this tutorial shows how to use a single point hotspot template and external .html files with multiple hotspots.

 The example screen images below (figures 1, 2 &3), show the two 'info' buttons.
 As you mouseover the buttons individual titles are displayed and when the button is clicked on, two content popups provide different information about the panorama.